shea08/shea08.github.io/ISU_Project.md

 * * *

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/Fig7.png" alt="The stem and leaf plot shows the Z-axis exposure as related to Post-Questionnaire perception of pain (see Appendix A).">
+Figure 7.
 The stem and leaf plot shows the Z-axis exposure as related to Post-Questionnaire perception of pain (see Appendix A).

 * * *